justinamiller/DotNet-Coding-Guidelines/README.md

 The preceding code is much cleaner, easier to read and understand.
 On top of that, it's more concise.

-### Tip #2

-✋ Try to avoid using if statement for null checks like in the following:
+### Try to avoid using if statement for null checks like in the following:

 ```
 if (something != null)